oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/initial.md

 - Leverage macros to inject external values:
   - The property file `CLUSTER_SIZE` property is referenced in the model YAML file `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
   - The model file domain name is injected using a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
-    - You set this environment variable later in this sample using an `env` field in its domain resource.
+    - You set this environment variable later in this sample using an `env` field in its Domain.
     - _This conveniently provides a simple way to deploy multiple differently named domains using the same model image._
   - The model file administrator user name and password are set using a `weblogic-credentials` secret macro reference to the WebLogic credential secret.
-    - This secret is in turn referenced using the `webLogicCredentialsSecret` field in the domain resource.
+    - This secret is in turn referenced using the `webLogicCredentialsSecret` field in the Domain.
-    - The `weblogic-credentials` is a reserved name that always dereferences to the owning domain resource actual WebLogic credentials secret name.
+    - The `weblogic-credentials` is a reserved name that always dereferences to the owning Domain actual WebLogic credentials secret name.

 A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files but in this sample you use just one of each.
 For a complete discussion of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) in the Model in Image user documentation.